abhilashlr/rfcs/text/0000-ember-new-lang.md

 ## Summary

-Introduce `--lang` flag as an option for `ember new` within Ember-CLI.
-This will set the `lang` attribute on the html element.
-A `lang` attribute defines the language of an element or a document.
+Introduce `--language` flag as an option for `ember new` and `ember init` within Ember-CLI.
+This will set the `lang` attribute on the `<html>` element at the application's entry point of `app/index.html`.
+The `lang` attribute defines the base human language of an element or a document.

 ## Motivation